 - You’re inclined towards a holistic approach to healing and growth.

-- You’re comfortable guiding clients through practices focusing on bodily sensations and movement, which are essential components of a thriving coaching practice.
+- You’re comfortable guiding clients through practices focusing on bodily sensations and movement.

 - You can confidently create a safe space for your clients where they can open up about deep-seated issues or trauma.